Disorder in AdS$_3$/CFT$_2$: Conclusions and outlook

 In this paper, we studied the effect of random disorder on the Poincar\'e patch solution of the three-dimensional Einstein equations for the AdS vacuum.
 Starting from the Chern--Simons formulation of AdS$_3$ gravity with Brown--Henneaux boundary conditions, we used the left- and right-moving chemical potentials $\mu$ and $\bar{\mu}$ to introduce disorder.
 Inspired by earlier work on disorder in holography, we chose a convenient ansatz for the disorder potential and worked perturbatively to second order in the disorder strengths $\epsilon$ and $\bar{\epsilon}$.
 This enabled us to perform an analytic average.
 Before discussing our findings, it should be noted that this choice of implementing the disorder is not unique.
 An alternative approach would be to directly disorder the boundary metric on which the dual 2$D$ CFT lives.
 It is not obvious whether both approaches lead to the same results.

 Having obtained the averaged metric, we first studied its bulk properties.
 As expected from our choice of boundary conditions, in the ultraviolet region $z\to0$ we maintained asymptotic AdS behaviour, i.e., the Ricci scalar was constant and equal to $-6$.
 Furthermore, the trace-free Ricci tensor as well as the Cotton tensor vanished asymptotically.
 Deeper in the bulk, we found that this is no longer true.
-All of the quantities mentioned before receive corrections quadratic in $\epsilon$ and $\bar{\epsilon}$.
+All the quantities mentioned before receive corrections quadratic in $\epsilon$ and $\bar{\epsilon}$.
 These corrections depended on the holographic coordinate $z$.
-This resulted in a curvature divergence and a corresponding naked singularity in the IR region $z\to\infty$, implying a breakdown of our perturbative treatment.
-Such divergent behaviour was not unexpected, since similar effects appeared also in earlier work on disorder \cite{Hartnoll:2014cua, OKeeffe:2015qma}.
+This resulted in an unphysical curvature divergence and a corresponding naked singularity in the IR region $z\to\infty$, implying a breakdown of our perturbative treatment.
+Such divergent behaviour was not unexpected since similar effects appeared also in earlier work on disorder \cite{Hartnoll:2014cua, OKeeffe:2015qma}.
 Moreover, by the Harris criterion, the disorder we used is marginally relevant.
-Therefore, large changes in the IR region can happen.
+Therefore, large changes in the IR region are expected to happen.
+The marginally relevant nature of our disorder is ultimately responsible for the breakdown of perturbation theory.
 We further found that the averaged metric did not yield a well-defined semiclassical approximation for a string, which is related to the fact that the averaged metric component $\expval{g_{\phi\phi}}$ has real roots $z_0$.
 This also implied that the averaged metric had a singularity in the causal structure at $z_0$.
-Since the $\phi$-direction is compact, the region $z>z_0$ includes closed timelike curves, indicating that the spacetime actually ends at $z_0$ with finite Ricci curvature.
+Since the $\phi$-direction is compact, the region $z>z_0$ includes closed timelike curves, indicating that the spacetime ends at $z_0$ with finite Ricci curvature.